-Vegetable Zucchini Noodle Soup has been on rotation in our house because of the zucchini plant in my garden.
+Vegetable Zucchini Noodle Soup has been a frequent addition to the meal rotation at our house because of the zucchini plant in my garden.

 If you have ever grown zucchini, or know someone who does, then you know just how prolific the plants can be.
-Even limiting ourselves to only one plant, we have to come up with ways to use the zucchini.
-And still give away lots of them.
+Even limiting ourselves to only one plant this year, we have to come up with ways to use the zucchini.
+And still, we give away lots of them.

-If, however, you do end up with a monster zucchini, those are the ones that are perfect for zucchini breads, muffins, or other baked goods.
+If, however, you do end up with a monster zucchini, those are the ones that are perfect for zucchini bread, muffins, or other baked goods.

 Summer Squash vs Winter Squash

-Zucchini is a summer squash, which has a soft and tender skin, rather than the thick and rigid outer shell of a winter squash.
-Summer squash have tender, more juicy flesh.
-Which means they cook fairly quickly, so they are great for stir frying and sauteing.
+Zucchini is a summer squash, which has soft and tender skin, rather than the thick and rigid outer shell of winter squash.
+Summer squash has tender, more juicy flesh.
+This means they cook fairly quickly, so they are great for stir-frying and sauteing.
 Some other examples of summer squash include patty pan, and crookneck.

-On the other hand, winter squash have a firmer, hardier flesh and need a much longer cooking time.
+On the other hand, winter squash has firmer, hardier flesh and needs a much longer cooking time.
 They’re ideal for roasting, stews, and curries.
-Examples of winter squash are butternut, acorn, pumpkins and kabocha.
+Examples of winter squash are butternut, acorn, pumpkins, and kabocha.

 Check out this Ultimate Squash Guide for more info about all the varieties of squash and their best uses.

-Zucchini are surprisingly high in nutrients, including Vitamin A, Vitamin C, Potassium, Magnesium, and Manganese.
+Zucchini is surprisingly high in nutrients, including Vitamin A, Vitamin C, Potassium, Magnesium, and Manganese.
 These squash are also high in fibre, low in calories and loaded with antioxidants, especially carotenoids.